seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 = 1.5.0 =
 * Add links from footnote list up to footnote location
 * Add links from footnote tooltip down to footnote location
+* Minor internal rewrite of the logic when multiple footnotes share the same reference label.

 = 1.4.21 =
 * Formatting fix for block editor in WordPress 7.0.